ggerashchenko/WebScraperTask/Readme.md

 In order to run test you can use IDE or you need to call `mvn cleat test` task inside the project folder.
 In order to get report you need to call `allure serve allure-results/` task inside the project folder.
-But to be able to do so you need to have allure installed on the machine
+But to be able to do so you need to install `allure` with `brew install allure`.
+In case you do not have `brew` you can look at the example of the report in `allure-report-example/index.html`

 ## What could be improved :
 - Chromedriver should not be part of resources, but instead docker container with chrome driver should be used.
 There are two options available :